 The eSafety Tracker is now available for purchase in its Beta version.
 The eSafety Tracker is a web-based application.
 If you have internet access and a web browser, you can access the service.
 The tracker allows users to record safety meetings, job briefings and three different types of incidents: injuries, near misses, and property damage.
 An online APPA Safety Manual is also available.
 More information regarding the eSafety tracker can be found here.

-The American Public Power Association’s Safety Manual is the premier source for safety compliance information for your utility.
+The American Public Power Association’s Safety Manual is the premier source for safety compliance information for utilities.
 The manual is steeply discounted for members.
-The Association works with the SMRT Force (Safety Manual Revision Task Force) to update the manual every 4 to 5 years to reflect important changes in industry as well as NESC and OSHA standards.
+The Association works with the SMRT Force (Safety Manual Revision Task Force) to update the manual every 4 to 5 years to reflect NESC, OSHA standards, and important changes in the industry.
 The 16th edition of the Safety Manual was released in May 2017 and incorporates amendments to federal regulations 29 CFR 1910.137 and 29 CFR 1910.269.